ShriyansJindal/Dots-And-Boxes/README.md

 4. **Result Page**
    - Presented upon completion of the game, displaying the final scores of both players at the top.
    - Includes celebratory messages, fun emojis, and randomly generated phrases to congratulate the winner and acknowledge their achievement.

+## Contributions

+Suggestions, and feedback are welcome.
+Feel free to report any issues or propose enhancements.

 ## References
 https://www.cdnfonts.com/